ixartz/Next-js-Boilerplate/README.md

 - 🎁 Automatic changelog generation with Semantic Release
 - 🔍 Visual testing with Percy (Optional)
 - 💡 Absolute Imports using `@` prefix
-- 🗂 VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript, Jest
+- 🗂 VSCode configuration: Debug, Settings, Tasks and Extensions
 - 🤖 SEO metadata, JSON-LD and Open Graph tags
 - 🗺️ Sitemap.xml and robots.txt with next-sitemap
 - ⌘ Database exploration with Drizzle Studio and CLI migration tool with Drizzle Kit